 Fidelity is the principle of keeping any promises or commitments made to the patient and family (Wacker, 2019).
 This is one of the core principles of the nurse-patient relationship.
 Nurses should not make promises they cannot reasonably keep.
-An example if this would be telling a patient they will be pain free after a procedure, however complications arise that supersede this promise, such as hemodynamic instability or finding the medication regime which will keep the patient pain free (Wacko Guido, 2020).
+An example if this would be telling a patient they will be pain free after a procedure, however complications arise that supersede this promise, such as hemodynamic instability or finding the medication regime which will keep the patient pain free when the initial regime is not keeping the patient pain free (Wacko Guido, 2020).